Skip to main content

 Region: Urban areas

-Fried plantain dish from Ivory Coast, popular street food in Burkina Faso.
+Fried plantain from Ivory Coast that has become a street-food regular in Burkina Faso.

 Maize Porridge